dima-iholkin/SwitchApps/README.md

 * The script will not trigger in the very privileged apps, like an antivirus app (the standard Windows 10 `Alt+Tab` shortcut would be run).

-* Sometimes the script may not trigger, sometimes it may send an `Enter` keypress to Windows.
+* Sometimes the script may not trigger.
+Sometimes it may send an `Enter` keypress to Windows.

 ## Get Support and Contribute